Why Was Ted Bundy Sentenced to Death?

 After he was settled in, Superintendent Tom Barton asked Bundy for his last words.
 "Jim and Fred, I'd like you to give my love to my family and friends," Bundy, who was wearing blue slacks and a pale blue prison-issued shirt, said into the microphone.
 (This was directed at his lawyer, Jim Coleman, and Fred Lawrence).
 Forty-two spectators were watching the encounter from behind a clear plexiglass wall.

-According to the Los Angeles Times, 2,000 volts of electricity were used to electrocute Bundy. who was wearing a metal skullcap and had a thick strap pulled across his mouth and chin.
+According to the Los Angeles Times, 2,000 volts of electricity were used to electrocute Bundy, who wore a metal skullcap and had a thick strap pulled across his mouth and chin.
 The serial killer was pronounced dead at 7:16 a.m., about one minute after "Old Sparky's" switch was flipped by an anonymous executioner.

 Word of his successful expiration spread quickly to the crowd of revelers outside the prison—which included parents with their children—who reportedly began cheering things like "Burn Bundy Burn" and banging on frying pans.